grow-graphics/gd/src/content/docs/guide/Getting Started/gd.md

 ---

 The `gd` command can be installed using `go install`, this command is a drop in replacement for the `go` command for working with `graphics.gd` projects.
-Run this command again whenever you need to update it (it doesn't currently stay in sync with your project version).

 ```sh
 go install graphics.gd/cmd/gd@release
 ```

+Run this command again whenever you update `graphics.gd` (it doesn't currently stay in sync with your project version).

 #### Quick Rundown